Geo-Developers/geo-developers-site/docker-config/README.md

 the docker container that is running the website you can run `docker-machine ls`.
 Then you can access to it at port <ip-address>:9090.

+This tool is also very useful when you are learning who docker works:
+`docker run -d -p 9000:9000 --privileged -v //var/run/docker.sock:/var/run/docker.sock --name=dockerui kevan/dockerui`

+It allows you to monitor your resources, containers, images, volumnes, etc.

 ## Get ready for deployment

 ** Pending**